-- 5.11 The extent of the Conservation Area is shown on Map 4.
-Details of the conservation area can be found in Appendix 3. - 5.13 Buildings within the conservation area, like others in the village, are of a mix of materials and styles; the church is built with stone and its nave and chancel roofs are of slate with the tower being roofed with oak shingles.
-The other buildings in the conservation area are variously built with brick, stone and painted render and are roofed with slate or tiles. - 5.14 A number of buildings have been converted to dwellings within the conservation area, including the six barns at Nether Court, Hop Kilns as well as the former stabling at the Old Rectory now known as The Old Coach House.
+- 6.10 The area broadly consists of the church, two large farmhouses and their farm buildings and houses and buildings historically associated with the Morgan family. - 6.11 The extent of the Conservation Area is shown on Map 5.
+Details of the conservation area can be found in Appendix 3. - 6.12 Buildings within the conservation area, like others in the village, are of a mix of materials and styles; the church is built with stone and its nave and chancel roofs are of slate with the tower being roofed with oak shingles.
+The other buildings in the conservation area are variously built with brick, stone and painted render and are roofed with slate or tiles. - 6.13 A number of buildings have been converted to dwellings within the conservation area, including the six barns at Nether Court, Hop Kilns as well as the former stabling at the Old Rectory now known as The Old Coach House.